MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

   - The Part of Same field schema name is **msdyn_requirementrelationship**
   - **Same Location** – Same location means that only teams of resources working at the same location will be returned.
 This uses the logic expressed in this document to determine the location, using the Resource Associations (msdyn_bookableresourceassociations) and the Bookable Resource Group (bookableresourcegroup) entities.
 Using this option, regardless of which specific facility or facility pool other non-facility resources may be associated to, all that matters is that the resources are at the same physical location (organizational unit).

-  - **Same Resource Tree** – Related Resource Pools adds an extra layer of stringency to the search.
+  - **Same Resource Tree** – Same Resource Tree adds an extra layer of stringency to the search.
 This means that the teams assembled must actually be associated to the same exact facility, or facility pool to be returned as a team.
 For example, let’s assume there is one physical location, Location A.

    > At location A are 2 Facilities, facility 1 and facility 2.
-If Resource 1 is associated to Facility 1, and “Related Resource Pools” is selected, the one team that can be assembled is Facility 1+Resource 1.
+If Resource 1 is associated to Facility 1, and "Same Resource Tree" is selected, the one team that can be assembled is Facility 1 + Resource 1.
 Facility 2 and Resource 1 cannot be returned.
 This combo could however be returned if “Same Location” is the only option selected.

    > So too with Facility Pools.
 Let’s assume there is one physical location, Location A. At location A are 2 Facilities, facility 1 and facility 2, as well as a Facility Pool (Facility Pool 1).
-If Resource 1 is associated to Facility Pool 1, and “Related Resource Pools” is selected, the one team that can be assembled is Facility Pool 1 (or one of it’s child facilities)+Resource 1.
+If Resource 1 is associated to Facility Pool 1, and “Same Resource Tree” is selected, the one team that can be assembled is Facility Pool 1 (or one of it’s child facilities) + Resource 1.

    > [!Note]
-   > If neither of these two options are selected on the Requirement Relationship (msdyn_requirementrelationship), and work location is set to facility, the Schedule Assistant search will execute as if “Same Location” was selected.
+   > If neither of these two options are selected on the Requirement Relationship (msdyn_requirementrelationship), and work location is set to facility, the schedule assistant search will execute as if “Same Location” was selected.

   - **Same Organizational Unit** – A more stringent option you can select is same organizational unit.
 This option ensures that the parent organizational unit of the resources are the same.
 It does not check the bookable resource group or the bookable resource association entity.
 It is just checking the parent organizational unit.